bat020/CV/README.md

 #### Concepts

 My degree was in pure mathematics and I recently completed an MA in modern European philosophy.
-I have a good head for abstract concepts and a talent for explaining them.
-You can find examples of my essays and articles on my blog at [bat020.com](http://bat020.com), or watch a recent talk I gave on maths and philosophy at [youtu.be/mPu_FLlxWoU](https://youtu.be/mPu_FLlxWoU).
-I can solve a Rubik's Cube in under a minute.
+I have a talent for explaining abstract concepts: check out my essays and articles at [bat020.com](http://bat020.com), or watch a recent talk I gave on maths and philosophy at [youtu.be/mPu_FLlxWoU](https://youtu.be/mPu_FLlxWoU).
+I can solve a Rubik's Cube in under a minute, using an algorithm I developed myself.

 ## Education